9 awesome tips to improve performance in Windows 10

-- To to cut the RAM usage percentage figure down to size, click the Processes tab.
+- To cut the RAM usage percentage figure down to size, click the Processes tab.
 That shows your software open on the taskbar and background processes.

 - Now you can select background processes there and press their End task button to close them.
 Do not close the more essential processes listed under Windows processes.

 - Of course, you don’t need any third-party software to close browser extensions and apps; but CCleaner’s Browser Plugin tool lists all Chrome, Firefox, Internet Explorer and Opera extensions, plug-ins, and apps.
 You can click Tools > Browser Plugins in CCleaner to open that tool.